 This phase is the journey from a pre-production environment to a live project operation.
 The most critical elements in this phase are related to production support setup, monitoring system transactions, and optimizing system performance.

 The ASAP Methodology covers the entire project lifecycle from the initial evaluation through post-project management.
 The ASAP roadmap also ensures a transparent value delivery system that consistently reflects upon business care while acting as a guide for SOA (Service Oriented Architecture) and BPM (Business Process Management).

 - Proven, transparent approach that facilitates the project team to collaborate efficiently—reducing implementation costs, time, and risks

 - Better knowledge management: ASAP helps project management organize, implement, and meet business objectives

 - Better results because ASAP methodology is based on the experience of others—the roadmap requires both soft skills and hard facts

 - Better communications planning

-- Combination of all best practice tools including ITIL, PMI, Internal SAP and others
+- Combination of best practice tools including ITIL, PMI, Internal SAP, and others